 All power and water projects must be submitted, reviewed and managed through the SRP Construction Project Plan Portal.
 Click below to create a new account or log in to access existing projects.
 For questions or support, give us a call at (602) 236-0777(602) 236-0777.

 Explore our services

-- New commercial electric service
+- New residential and commercial electric service

 - Temporary electric service for construction worksites or other purposes

 - Service entrance section (SES) meter panel upgrades, replacement and revisions

 - Temporarily disconnecting and moving overhead power lines

 - Water engineering for SRP irrigation facilities in conflict with your development plans